maciejmiklas/cyclop/README.md

     cassandra.useSsl: false
     cassandra.timeoutMilis: 3600000
     ```
     You can also overwrite each property from `cyclop.properties` by setting it as jvm parameter.
-For example to connect to different Cassandra host set:`-Dcassandra.hosts=server1,server2`.
+For example, to connect to different Cassandra host set:`-Dcassandra.hosts=server1,server2`.
 This gives you simple possibility to change properties after the war file has been assembled.

 4. Optionally change logger settings by editing `logback.xml`.
 By default it logs in into `/var/lib/tomcat7/logs/cyclop-${time}.log`
 5. Build war file: `mvn package`